georgegoun/Embedded_Systems_1/README.md

 ./prod-cons

-Compiled and executed using Macintosh System
+Compiled and executed using a 3,1 GHz Dual-Core Intel Core i5 Macintosh System